opxcore/validator/README.md

 `same:field` - must have a same type and value than another field.

-`diff:field` - must have a different type or value than another field.
+`diff:field` - must have a different type or/and value than another field.

 - TODO `gt:field` - must be greater than the given field.
 The two fields must be of the same type.